Skip to main content

 • Prior experience with large breeds — confident, consistent handling is essential for powerful, protective dogs.

 • Training commitment — these breeds need structured obedience training, ideally starting in puppyhood.
+See the crate training guide for a foundation to build on from day one.

 • Children and guests — well-socialized guard dogs can be excellent family dogs, but supervision and proper introductions always matter.

 • Housing situation — high-energy breeds like the Doberman Pinscher and German Shepherd need space and daily outlets.
+Review high-energy dog considerations before deciding.

 Guard dogs can be wonderful companions—but they thrive best with owners who match their energy and commitment.